pippinbarr/cart263-2021/topics/ai/ml5js-object-detector.md

 In particular, looking at the versions of the examples written in the **p5 web editor** is a good option because it's immediately available and runnable.
 Here we can see several examples, split across the two available built-in models (YOLO and CocoSsd).
 So, we should look at them!

 For simplicity's sake, let's focus on the CocoSsd model.
-Thus we can look at an example with the webcam available and an example with a single loaded image.
+Thus, we can look at an example with the webcam available and an example with a single loaded image.

 The great thing here is that we can both run the example and look at the code that makes it work at the same time.
 Importantly this tells us a couple of things worth remembering: